-Don’t forget to check the timetable beforehand – and if there are very strong winds or thunder and lightning, double check that the service is still running.
+Don’t forget to check the Greenwich cable car timetable beforehand – and if there are very strong winds or thunder and lightning, make sure that the service is still running.

 Just over the river from Greenwich sits London City Airport (LCA), with flights arriving from all over the world.

-All London piers are wheelchair accessible too.
-Check with individual river service providers to see how accessible their boats are before booking.
+Most London piers are wheelchair accessible – check with individual river service providers to see how accessible its boats are before booking.

 The Emirates Air Line cable car offers step-free access and is accessible for most wheelchairs and mobility scooters.
 For more accessibility information, check direct with the attraction ahead of your visit.